 At Coastal Eye Surgeons, we take great pride in our passion for eye health.
 Our focus is your vision, so contact us today to schedule an appointment with Dr. Omar Shakir ASAP!
 We can’t wait to give your eyes the tender love and care they need -- when they need it most!

-5 Summer Allergies That Could Affect Your Eye Health.
+Check out our article on 5 Summer Allergies That Could Affect Your Eye Health.